GitDemoUser/demo-repo/README.md

 This repository contains a demo project that will be used for Git training, and demonstration of DVCS concepts.

-Git branching is:
+Git branching:
-	fast and cheap
+	fast and cheap context switching
+	the working copy is always the same